Twin Perspectives

 However, it’s also a city that can, if equipped with a focused itinerary, be experienced in just one day.

-Below is therefore our complete itinerary for a day trip to LA; an itinerary that we hope provides you with – at the very least – a tantalising taste of this glittering city of stars.
+Below is therefore our complete itinerary for a day trip to LA; including the 11 best things to do in LA.
+It’s an itinerary that we hope provides you with – at the very least – a tantalising taste of this glittering city of stars.

 Day trip to LA